GDGAlgiers/Devfest22Challenges/Web/Password_strength/description.md

   > For a password of length 8, using only lower case letters, the number of possible combinations is $$26^8 combinations$$
   > Assuming the number of attemps per second is 2 Billion : $$T= \frac{26^8}{2000000000}  seconds.$$

+- You can consider that there are 3 levels of strength :

+  - Weak : **timeToCrack ≤ 3 weeks**.
+  - Medium : **3 weeks < timeToCrack ≤ 400 years**.
+  - Strong : **timeToCrack > 400years**

-- This challenge should take from one to two hours to complete.
+- This challenge should a little over one hour to complete.